 The levels of gas that exude as coal are extracted often limits the rate of mining and sudden releases from pressurised pockets can cause mines to be shut down until gas levels return to acceptable limits.

 As production rates grow and higher gas levels are witnessed more frequently, traditional drilling techniques are struggling to cope.
 This is now causing costs to spiral out of control and exceed the current inseam estimates of between $50 and $75 a metre.

 However, CRCMining's new coil tube drilling (CTD) system, based on systems used in the petroleum industry for well completion and intervention work on deep gas wells, could be the answer.
 It has the promise to increase safety, significantly reduce the problems associated with difficult drilling conditions and slash costs by at least 15%.

-He adds: "CTD offers the potential to develop a continuous advance, semi automated drilling system for degassing underground coal panels.
-Such a system will provide step change benefits in both the safety of, and the productivity for, drillers and the downstream mining process."
+He adds: "CTD offers the potential to develop a continuous advance, a semi-automated drilling system for degassing underground coal panels.
+Such a system will provide step-change benefits in both the safety and productivity of drillers and the downstream mining process."

 Coils in practice